School Uniform

 all students who choose to wear skirts .
 Leggings, jeans or track suit bottoms are not permitted.

-We always want to support families where there is a genuine need.
-If you have any
+We always want to support families where there is a need.
+If you have any concerns about ensuring that your child will have the correct uniform, please do contact the school office.

-Equally, if your child has a medical need that means that they need specific footwear, please let us know by
+Equally, if your child has a medical need that means that they need specific footwear, please let us know by sending us the necessary information

 Children in Year 6 wear a different colour jumper, which they choose as a class at the end of Year 5.